gethinode/hinode/content/post/what-we-love-about-salesforce.md

   "date": "2023-02-14T20:39:45.000Z",
   "title": "What We Love about Salesforce",
   "Slug": "what-we-love-about-salesforce",
-  "description": "Chocolates and flowers have been flying off the shelves, Cupid’s arrows are whizzing above our heads, and last minute reservations are being frantically booked at romantic restaurants everywhere — it’s officially Valentine’s Day!
-And what better day to take a look at all the things we love about Salesforce!.", "tags":
+  "description": "Chocolates and flowers have been flying off the shelves, Cupid’s arrows are whizzing above our heads, and last minute reservations are being frantically booked at romantic restaurants everywhere — it’s officially Valentine’s Day!", "tags":
     [
       "salesforce-development",